sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Concise SWID add explicit support for the representation of file-hashes using algorithms that are registered at the Named Information Hash Algorithm Registry via the file-hash item (label 56).
 The number used as a value for hash-alg-id refers the ID in the Named Information Hash Algorithm table.

+# Firmware SWID tags

+The metadata defined in {{-cms-fw-pkgs}} is incorporated in the set of resource-collection defined by Concise Software Identifier.
+The inclusion of the byte string that constitutes a firmware addresses specific characteristics of firmware on a block-device in contrast to software deployed in a file-system.
+Trees of retaliative paths expressed by the filesystem-item structure if CoSWID tags might be unable to represent the location of a firmware on a constrained-node (small thing).
+In addition, it might not be possible (or feasible) to store a CoSWID (permanently) on small thing.
+Hence, the CoSWID can be used as a concise and flexible metadata document that constitutes a container to store a (potentially compressed) firmware in.
+The CoSWID tag can be transmitted as an identifying document between endpoints or used as an reference integrity measurement as usual, and it can also convey a piece of firmware, serve its intended purpose as a SWID tag and then - due to the lack of a location to store it - be discarded.

 # COSE signatures for Concise SWID tags

 SWID tags, as defined in the ISO-19770-2:2015 XML schema, can include cryptographic signatures to protect the integrity of the SWID tag.
 In general, tags are signed by the tag creator (typically, although not exclusively, the vendor of the software product that the SWID tag identifies).
 Cryptographic signatures can make any modification of the tag detectable, which is especially important if the integrity of the tag is important, such as when the tag is providing golden measurements for files.